 For 4 years, I was somebody who was affected by these images.
-I saw my idols posting pictures of their bodies with crazy-big arses and teeny tiny waists, getting so much attention and validation and celebration… and on top of that, they were able to make a living off these pictures!
+I saw my idols posting pictures of their bodies with huge bottoms and tiny waists, getting so much attention and validation and celebration… and on top of that, they were able to make a living off these pictures!
 I was completely inspired, and decided that I too wanted to share my fitness journey online.

 Being into sports, I already had an athletic body and was naturally bottom heavy, so shortly after I started seriously weight training I noticed some radical changes in my physique and started to share pictures of myself online.

-It wasn’t long before I started getting attention.
+It wasn’t long before I started getting similar attention to my idols.
 It became a sort of addiction.
 I’d contort my body to make my waist seem smaller, and train my glutes to make them bigger and bigger so my pictures looked unreal.
-My diet was actually very healthy in terms of macro nutrients, but extremely restrictive.
+My diet was actually healthy in terms of macro and micro nutrients, but extremely restrictive.
 Any processed foods or sugars would be completely avoided, and fats were approached with extreme caution.

 Constant celebration and idolisation from social media was teaching me that I was doing everything right.
 The followers, the celebration, the opportunity to make money for myself, and go on exciting trips and events with brands…